 The stunning NDP victory in last spring’s provincial election marked a big leftward shift in Alberta politics.
 Yet polls consistently indicate another near-sweep of the province for the federal Conservatives this fall.
 How can this be?
 On policy and principles, the two parties are as different as night and day.
 Conservative leader Stephen Harper has made NDP Premier Rachel Notley his primary campaign target in Alberta, blaming her government for making the oil patch recession “much, much, worse”.
 She coolly replies that Harper is out of touch with the province’s new “values”.
 Whatever happens October 19, writes Colman Byfield, it won’t end this fight for the political soul of Alberta.

-Despite Alberta’s reputation as a bastion of conservatism in Canada, some would argue that its voters have a long history of electing big, intrusive governments.
-Under Social Credit in the 1930s, the government started a bank, and even invented its own currency.
-Peter Lougheed’s very Progressive Conservative regime bought an airline, created an oil company, and salted billions away in the Heritage Savings Slush Fund.
+On the eve of Alberta’s next election here’s an entertaining romp through the last one.
+Colman Byfield argued that the NDP victory in 2015 was consistent with Alberta voters’ long history of electing big, intrusive governments.
+Under Social Credit in the 1930s the province started a bank and even invented its own currency.
+Peter Lougheed’s Progressive Conservative regime bought an airline, created an oil company, and confiscated billions for the Heritage Savings Slush Fund.
 It was probably inevitable the province would one day elect an actual socialist government.
-The only surprise, writes Colman Byfield, is how long it took, especially in light of how hard the ruling Tory dynasty worked to dethrone themselves.
+The only surprise, observed Byfield, is how long it took, given how hard the ruling Tory dynasty worked to dethrone itself.

 Naomi Klein’s new book This Changes Everything: Capitalism vs. Climate, is not just another earnest plea for a return to Eden (although it is that too).
 More importantly, it’s a take-no-prisoners attack on the greenwash that muddies the whole debate about climate change.
 Not content to merely reject market-based solutions, Klein contends the sky is falling because of capitalism itself, and calls for its destruction.
 If Klein’s “Love Revolution” succeeds, writes C2C reviewer Colman Byfield, expect the proletariat to start stringing up eco-capitalists like Richard Branson and Bill Gates from LED lamp posts.